jsnbly/milestone3/README.md

 The login code was built with the help of Pretty Printed video on Youtube this can be found here
 https://www.youtube.com/watch?v=vVx1737auSE

+Navbar and Footer Code was taken from Bootstrap 4 example Code in Bootstrap4 Documentation

 ### Content
 Recipes for testing were taken from https://www.bbc.co.uk/food/recipes

 ### Media
 Favicon from https://www.freefavicon.com
-Other Images from Google Images and https://pixabay.com  Used for educational purpose only.
+Other Images from Google Images and https://pixabay.com  Copyright of their owners and used here for educational purpose only.

 ### Acknowledgements